Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes: Theoretical model of the FMO complex

 where

 The phonon bath is modeled as a set of harmonic oscillators \cite{McKenzie}.
 Here $|j\rangle $ denotes an excitation state in a chromophore spatially located at site $j$.
 The diagonal site energies are denoted by $\epsilon _{j}$s that include reorganization energy shifts $\lambda _{j}=\sum_{\xi }\hbar \omega _{\xi }d_{j,\xi }^{2}/2$ due to interactions with a phonon bath; $d_{j,\xi}$ is the dimensionless displacement of the $(j,\xi)$th phonon mode from its equilibrium configuration.
 The strengths of dipole-dipole interactions between chromophores in different sites are represented by $J_{jk}$.
 The operators $S_{i}=|j\rangle \langle j|$ and $B_{j}=-\sum_{\xi }\hbar \omega _{\xi }d_{j,\xi }q_{j,\xi }$ are system and bath operators.
 Here, we assume that each site is linearly interacting with a separate phonon bath.
-The overall dynamics of the system is given by Liouvillian equation:
+The overall dynamics of the system can be expressed by a time-nonlocal master equation, e.g., TC2, \cite{Shabani11} as: